Shopify/themekit/.github/CONTRIBUTING.md

+# Bug Reporting

+Themekit uses github issue tracking to manage bugs, please open an issue there.

+# Feature Request

+You can open a new issue on the github issues and label it with `enhancment`

+# Developing Themekit

+Requirements:

+- Go 1.8 or higher

+Helpful commands

+- `make` will compile themekit into your GOPATH/bin
+- `make check` will run linting/vetting/testing to make sure your code is of high standard

 # Deploying Themekit

 - You will need to have a valid `.env` file with credentials for the Amazon account.
+Please contact an admin with this info
 - run `make check` to test and lint the code.
 - Update ThemeKitVersion in `kit/version.go` and commit.
 - run `git tag <version> && git push origin --tags`